If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 There are many ways to treat heel spurs.
 If one is suffering from heel spurs in conjunction with pain, there are several methods for healing.
 Medication, surgery, and herbal care are some options.

-If you have any questions feel free to contact one of our offices located in Detroit, West Detroit, Northwest Detroit, Sterling Heights, Hamtramck and Dearborn Heights, MI .
+If you have any questions feel free to contact one of our offices located in Detroit, West Detroit, Northwest Detroit, Sterling Heights, Hamtramck, Dearborn Heights, Madison Heights, and Redford, MI .
 We offer the latest in diagnostic and treatment technology to meet your needs.

 Read more about How to Treat Heel Spurs